jsk-ros-pkg/jsk_3rdparty/m5stack_ros/src/UnitV/README.md

     - Connect M5Stack and UnitV with Grove cable.

     - If you use Bluetooth connection, exec following commands.
-For detail, see [sktometometo's repo](https://github.com/sktometometo/M5Stack_Bluetooth_rosserial_example).
+For detail, see [this pull request](https://github.com/ros-drivers/rosserial/pull/569).

       ```bash
       sudo rfcomm bind 1 <Bluetooth MAC Address of M5Stack>